Sir Rupert George

 Having succeeded Captain Evans in command of the Charleston, George was posted captain on 29 November 1781, taking the privateer Harlequin on 12 August in company with the Raleigh 32, Captain James Gambier, and the letters-of-marque Navarro and Philadelphia on 21 February 1782.
 The Charleston was paid off at Deptford in February 1783.

 In January 1790 George recommissioned the Thisbe 28 when her captain, Henry Trollope, preferred not to go foreign, sailing out to Nova Scotia in March and paying her off in the following year.
-During February 1792 he recommissioned the Hussar 28, going out to Newfoundland in April, and he was still commanding the Hussar off North America at the start of the French Revolutionary War in 1793 prior to taking a convoy south to the West Indies.
-He left her in 1794.
+During February 1792 he recommissioned the Hussar 28, going out to North America in April, and on 12 May he raised his broad pennant as commodore and commander-in-chief at Halifax.
+He was relieved by Vice-Admiral Hon.
+George Murray in July 1794 prior to taking a convoy south to the West Indies, and he left the Hussar later that year.

 George became a commissioner of transport in September 1795, and he was appointed the first chairman of the Commissioners for the Transport Service from the following year.
 He was knighted in 1804, became a baronet in the Irish peerage on 18 September 1809, and died at Willesden House, Middlesex, on 25 January 1823, being buried in St. Mary Churchyard, Battersea.